 We are subject to risks of loss resulting from nonpayment or nonperformance by our customers to whom we extend credit.
-In addition, we frequently undertake capital expenditures based on commitments from customers from which we expect to realize the expected return on those expenditures, including take-or-pay commitments from our customers, and nonperformance by our customers of those commitments or termination of those commitments resulting from our inability to timely meet our obligations could result in substantial losses to us.
-For example, we are constructing a new 135-mile pipeline from East Houston to Hearne, Texas at an estimated cost of \$425 million based on a limited number of customer commitments.
+In addition, we frequently undertake capital expenditures based on commitments from customers from which we expect to realize the expected return on those expenditures, including take-or-pay commitments from our customers.
+Nonperformance by our customers of those commitments or termination of those commitments resulting from our inability to timely meet our obligations could result in substantial losses to us.
+For example, we plan to spend nearly \$1 billion to construct refined products pipelines in Texas based on customer commitments.
 Nonperformance by customers who back our capital projects could significantly impact our expected return from those projects.

 We have undertaken numerous projects that require cooperation with and performance by joint venture coowners.
-For example, Seabrook will be operated by our joint venture co-owner, LBC Tank Terminals, LLC, which also must make capital contributions to the joint venture.
+For example, Seabrook is operated by our joint venture co-owner, LBC Tank Terminals, LLC, which also must make capital contributions to the joint venture.
 Nonperformance by our joint venture co-owners could result in increased costs or delays that could decrease our returns on our joint venture projects.

 We utilize third-party vendors to provide various functions, including, for example, certain construction activities, engineering services, facility inspections and operation of certain software systems.
 Using third parties to provide these functions has the effect of reducing our direct control over the services rendered.
-The failure of one or more of our third-party providers to deliver the expected services on a timely basis at the prices we expect and as required by contract could result in significant disruptions, costs to our operation, or instances of a contractor's non-compliance with applicable laws and regulations, which could materially adversely affect our business, financial condition, operating results or cash flows.
+The failure of one or more of our third-party providers to deliver the expected services on a timely basis at the prices we expect and as required by contract could result in significant disruptions, costs to our operation or instances of a contractor's non-compliance with applicable laws and regulations, which could materially adversely affect our business, financial condition, operating results or cash flows.